AnanyaBanerj/TS_2048/README.md

 **Keyboard Event Listener**
 Add an event listener to the document for the "keyup" event, which fires when a keyboard key is released.
 Inside the event listener, it checks which arrow key was released using e.code:
-- `if (e.code == "ArrowLeft") { ... }:` Release the left arrow key, it calls the slideLeft() function to slide the tiles to the left and merges them , and then calls setTwo() to add a new "2" tile to the board.
+- `if (e.code == "ArrowLeft") { ... }:` Release the left arrow key, it calls the slideLeft() function to slide the tiles to the left and merges them, and then calls setTwo() to add a new "2" tile to the board.
-The same thing is done for Arrowright, Arrowup and ArrowDown.
+The same thing is done for Arrowright, Arrowup, and ArrowDown.
 - After handling the tile movement based on the arrow key press, it updates the score displayed on the web page using `document.getElementById("score").innerText = score;`
 ```
 document.addEventListener('keyup', (e) => {